elephantscale/es-training-new/ansible/slides/ansible-basic.md

 <img src="../images/note.jpg" style="width:45%;"/>

-* Ansible is not a configuration management tool
+- While Ansible is frequently used for configuration management, it is not a *pure* configuration management tool in the same sense as Puppet or Chef.

-* BUT

-* it can be used to manage configuration files.
+- **However**, it can still manage configuration files effectively and is often used in that capacity.

 ---